ypsitau/ypsitau.github.io/jrasm/index.md

         ; ... any jobs ...
 ```

-The assembler program is pleced in the code segment before any `.CSEG` or `.DSEG` directive appears.
+The code segment is selected before any `.CSEG` or `.DSEG` directive appears.

-Each segment must have the current address initialized using `.ORG` directive.
+You have to specify at least one `.ORG` directive in the first code segment.
+The original address of the data segment is set right after the end of the code segment
+unless you explicitly specify `.ORG` directive for it.

 ### .DB, .DW and .DS

 These directive are used to store binary data.
-The directive `.DB` contains 8-bit data while `.DW` does 16-bit.
+The directive `.DB` contains 8bit data while `.DW` does 16bit.

 Directive `.DB` accepts string literal as well.